StrawberryBe/analytics.de-DE/help/analyze/ad-hoc-analysis/c-reports-site-metrics.md

  -->

 Der unten in der Tabelle angezeigte Gesamtwert ist die Summe aller Besuche im angegebenen Zeitraum und gibt nicht immer die Zahl der Unique Visitors wieder.
-Wenn Sie beispielsweise den Bericht [!UICONTROL Unique Visitors pro Tag] für einen Zeitraum von mehreren Tagen ausführen, kann der Gesamtwert rückkehrende Besucher umfassen, da derselbe Besucher möglicherweise am nächsten Tag zurückkehrt und erneut gezählt wird.
-Wenn Sie jedoch den Bericht [!UICONTROL Unique Visitors pro Monat] ausführen, spiegelt der Wert in der Spalte „Summe“ genau wider, wie viele individuelle Besucher während des Monats die Site aufsuchen.
+For example, if you run a [!UICONTROL Daily Unique Visitors Report] with a time frame of several days, the total can include repeat visitors, because the same visitor might return on the next day and be counted again.
+However, if you run a [!UICONTROL Monthly Unique Visitors Report], the value in the Totals column accurately reflects how many unique visitors came during the month.

 ## Bericht „Zeit pro Besuch“ {#concept_5CDB759F9C9B4002A786A71F2BDBB292}